MySQL

 PolarDB for MySQL

-• Run a network probe to ensure network connectivity with Realtime Compute for Apache Flink.
+• Perform a network probe to ensure network connectivity to Realtime Compute for Apache Flink.

 • Create a MySQL user and grant the SELECT, SHOW DATABASES, REPLICATION SLAVE, and REPLICATION CLIENT permissions.

-• Create a MySQL database and tables (Create a database and account for a self-managed MySQL database).
-Use a high-privilege account to avoid permission failures.
+• Create a MySQL database and table.
+For more information, see Create a database and an account for a self-managed MySQL instance.
+Use a privileged account to create the MySQL database to prevent operation failures due to insufficient permissions.

-• MySQL CDC source tables do not support defining watermarks.
-To perform windowed aggregation, use non-windowed aggregation instead.
-For more information, see How can I perform windowed aggregation if watermarks are not supported?.
+• MySQL CDC source tables do not support watermark definitions.
+To perform window aggregation, you can use a non-window aggregation method.
+For more information, see How do I perform window aggregation if watermark definitions are not supported?.

-• The MySQL CDC connector does not currently support binary log transaction compression.
-When using the MySQL CDC connector to consume incremental data, disable this feature.
+• The MySQL CDC connector does not support the Binary Log Transaction Compression feature.
+Therefore, when you use the MySQL CDC connector to consume incremental data, ensure that Binary Log Transaction Compression is disabled.
 Otherwise, the connector may fail to retrieve incremental data.

-• ApsaraDB RDS for MySQL enables parallel replication by default, which does not guarantee a consistent transaction order between the primary and secondary instances.
-This can cause data loss when the job recovers from a checkpoint after a primary-secondary switchover.
-To avoid this issue, enable the slave_preserve_commit_order option.
+• ApsaraDB RDS for MySQL enables parallel primary/secondary synchronization by default but does not guarantee a consistent transaction order between the primary and secondary instances.
+This may cause data to be missed during a primary/secondary switchover and checkpoint recovery.
+To avoid this issue, you can manually enable the `slave_preserve_commit_order` option for ApsaraDB RDS for MySQL.

-MySQL CDC source tables do not support reading data from a multi-master cluster of PolarDB for MySQL version 1.0.19 or earlier (What is a multi-master cluster?).
-The binary logs from these cluster versions may contain duplicate table IDs, which can cause schema mapping errors, resulting in data parsing failures.
+MySQL CDC source tables do not support reading data from Multi-master Cluster Architecture clusters of PolarDB for MySQL V1.0.19 and earlier.
+For more information, see What is a Multi-master Cluster?.
+The binary logs generated by these clusters may contain duplicate table IDs.
+This can cause schema mapping errors in the CDC source table, which leads to errors when parsing binary log data.

-By default, MySQL preserves transaction order during binary log replication.
-However, if a MySQL replica has parallel replication enabled (slave_parallel_workers > 1) but slave_preserve_commit_order is not set to ON, its transaction commit order can differ from that of the primary instance.
-This discrepancy can lead to data loss when a Flink CDC job resumes from a checkpoint.
-Set slave_preserve_commit_order = ON on the MySQL replica.
-Alternatively, set slave_parallel_workers = 1, although this may reduce replication performance.
+By default, MySQL maintains the transaction order during primary/secondary binary log replication.
+If a MySQL replica has parallel replication enabled (slave_parallel_workers > 1) but does not have slave_preserve_commit_order=ON enabled, its transaction commit order may be inconsistent with the primary database.
+When Flink CDC recovers from a checkpoint, it may miss data because of the disordered sequence.
+You can set `slave_preserve_commit_order` = ON on the MySQL replica.
+Alternatively, you can set `slave_parallel_workers` = 1, but this will sacrifice replication performance.

 Usage notes